-After a contamination incident caused by a diaphragm seal failure, a major U.S. pharmaceutical company switched to the WIKA Diaphragm Monitoring System to avoid another costly shutdown.
+After a contamination incident caused by a diaphragm seal failure, a major U.S. pharmaceutical company switched to WIKA’s reliable Diaphragm Monitoring System to avoid another costly and time-consuming shutdown.
+Today, as the nation eagerly awaits a treatment and vaccine for COVID-19, drug manufacturers require the most failsafe pressure instruments available on the market.

-Several years ago, a major U.S. pharmaceutical plant suffered the loss of a full batch of an expensive drug because of contamination caused by a diaphragm seal failure.
+Several years ago, a major US pharmaceutical plant suffered the loss of a full batch of an expensive drug due to contamination caused by a diaphragm seal failure.
 This failure of the seal on a measuring instrument allowed the diaphragm seal fill fluid to leak into the process media, leading to a shutdown of the production line, a quarantine of the product, and a time-consuming and very expensive investigation of what went wrong.

 This seal failure incident was serious enough to be reported to the Food and Drug Administration — a big deal as the federal agency has the authority to levy fines and even shut down a plant.
 It turns out that in this case, the sterile injectables being manufactured were considered vital to the U.S. healthcare system, so the FDA was eager to keep the plant open and to work with the manufacturer in the investigation.

 However, the FDA monitored the situation very closely, and management at the facility knew they had to do their due diligence in both the investigation and in preventing similar issues from ever happening again.

 WIKA Patented Diaphragm Break Monitoring System Virtually Eliminates Fill Fluid Leaking Into Process Media